Double8 – MTB & MTB – EA

 Championnat Régional XC Marathon Label

-A long cross-country race over a total distance of 82km, the Double8 is labelled Championnat Régional XC Marathon by the FFC.
+As a long cross-country race over a total distance of 82km, the Double8 is labelled Championnat Régional XC Marathon by the FFC.

 Championnat Régional VTTAE Label